grmlin/watched/README.md

 ### DomElement

-Class wrapping a native dom element so it works with the internal `LiveNodeList`
+Class decorating native dom elements so it works with the internal `LiveNodeList`

 #### DomElement#querySelectorAll(selector) : LiveNodeList